That seems a little far-fetched. Seriously? The “Mawage. Mawage is wot bwings us togeder tooday” movie actually taught you something?

 Lesson 9: Just because no one has, doesn’t mean you can’t.

 Prince Humperdinck has Buttercup and Westley surrounded.
 Their only hope is the Fire Swamp where no one has come out alive.
 Faced with this choice, Westley decides to enter the Fire Swamp.
 Why?
 His logic is genius: “Nonsense!
 You’re only saying that because no one ever has.”.
 Just because nobody has done it, doesn’t mean it can’t be done.

 This is the pure meaning of Content Marketing.
 To create something that nobody has.
 To stand in front of the mocking and doubting crowds and say, “Nonsense!”.
 It takes courage.
 It takes a slightly crazy mind.
 It takes ingenuity.
 And that is why, when someone does it right, amazing things happen.
 Westley and Buttercup survived the Fire Swamp because Westley wasn’t afraid to try.
 Yes, they failed a few times (sinking into the lightning sand had to be scary), but in the end they triumphed.
 Don’t be afraid to try something never done before with your content.

 Lesson 10: Don’t use a big word, unless you’re going for the emotional sell.

 I love the development of this scene.
 They use small words, garage, slime, filth, and then, Putrescence.
 It’s great.
 Especially the way the lady says it, ‘The Queen of Pu-tres-cence”.
 Wow.

 And it works.
 Why?
-Because they gave enough contextual clues that even an 8 year old who doesn’t know how to spell the word knows it’s not a good thing.
+Because they gave enough contextual clues that even an 8-year-old who doesn’t know how to spell the word knows it’s not a good thing.
 We feel bad for Buttercup.
-This lady is demeaning her in front a huge crowd.
+This lady is demeaning her in front of a huge crowd.
 But it’s not until we hear that big word, the word that we don’t know the exact meaning of, that we really feel sorry for her.